How To Guides

 3. The Role of SEO in Homepage Content

-Search engine optimisation (SEO) should always be a consideration when designing your homepage.
-While the user experience is paramount, search engines also need enough information to understand and rank your homepage effectively.
-Without overloading the page, it’s important to integrate keywords and content that reflect what your site is about.
+Search engine optimisation services should always be considered when planning homepage content.
+While the user experience is paramount, search engines also need enough information to understand what the business does, who it serves and which deeper pages matter.

 Content Length: